Organ Donation FAQs

 What is the need for organ and tissue donation?

 The need is great.
-Nearly 106,000 individuals nationwide are waiting for organs.
-In Hawaii, more than 340 seriously-ill people of all ethnic groups are waiting for a heart, liver, kidney, or pancreas transplant.
+More than 104,000 individuals nationwide are waiting for organs.
+In Hawaii, more than 300 seriously-ill people of all ethnic groups are waiting for a heart, liver, kidney, or pancreas transplant.
 Hundreds of others need cornea or bone transplants so they can live healthier lives.
 Sadly, there are not enough donations to meet the need.
 Nationwide, approximately 18 people die every day while on the organ transplant waitlist.

 Who can be an organ donor?

 Organ donors range in age from newborn to seniors.
 Most organ donors are victims of fatal head injuries.
 Causes include automobile accidents, drowning, smoke inhalation, gun shot wounds and brain bleeds from a stroke or sudden trauma to the head.
 Most organ donors are individuals who have been declared “brain dead” by a physician.

 Tissue donors can range in age from 5 yrs to seniors.
 The key difference between organ and tissue donors is the donor’s heart is no longer beating during any portion of the recovery.
 Simply put, all the donor’s bodily functions have ceased due to “cardiac death.”

 There are three ways one can become a registered organ and tissue donor:

 1. Registerme.org – Donate Life America’s online registration